IulianaAttl/FirstMobileApp/README.md

 # FirstMobileApp
-This assignment focuses on persistent data storage using Firebase.
+This project focuses on persistent data storage using Firebase.
 This is a mobile application to manage notes of users.